 Rutali Brahme (Spring 2014).
 Rutali determined the thermodynamic and kinetic solubility, and the microsomal stability of a number of important LDDN compounds.
 Rutali began development of a PAMPA permeability assay before she joined Novartis in Cambridge, MA.

 Alyssa Calder (Spring 2014).
 Alyssa spent her six months at the LDDN working on the SMA project.
 She was able to synthesize all of the crazy heterocycles I asked her to make, and she added a few more on top.
 She helped put the SMA project where it is today.
 Alyssa rejoined the LDDN in the fall of 2014, for her final year research project and made probe compounds to help elucidate the molecular target of our molecules.
-Alyssa will be heading to medical school following graduation from Northeastern.
+Alyssa began medical school at Drexel University College of Medicine.

 Kevin has a broad background in organic and medicinal chemistry, with experience in both industrial and academic drug discovery.
 As a postdoctoral fellow, first at The University of Texas and then at University College Dublin, he developed novel synthetic methodology for the syntheses of complex molecules and applied these methods to the synthesis of several classes of biologically active natural products.
 Kevin then spent over 13 years in the drug discovery industry as a medicinal chemist working on treatments for diseases of the central nervous system.
 Working as the project leader, and as part of a multidisciplinary team, this has led to the identification of compounds suitable for use as biological probes in proof of concept studies on multiple novel biological targets.
 Ultimately two compounds from this work have entered clinical trials; NGD-8243, the first TRPV1 (transient receptor potential vanilloid) antagonist to reach phase II clinical trials for pain, and NGD-4715, the first MCH-1 (melanin-concentrating hormone) antagonist to reach phase I clinical trials for obesity.
 Dr. Hodgetts joined the LDDN in September 2012 to work with the academic community to design new and innovative strategies for drug discovery for neurodegenerative diseases.
 This has involved the optimization of the potency and drug-like properties of hits identified from screening of the LDDN library.
 Ultimately the goal is to identify compounds with suitable properties for in vivo evaluation and proof of concept studies.